 - On many platforms and in many applications you can see that SQL is widely used, even Oracle languages are SQL itself.

-You can reach out to our course advisors and enroll in Intellipaat’s SQL online course.
+You can reach out to our course advisors and enroll in Intellipaat’s Microsoft SQL Course.

 Key Similarities between MongoDB and MySQL